linuxdeepin/deepin-manual/manual-assets/professional/dde-calendar/en_US/index.md

       - When all day is checked:
          - You can only select dates as starts and ends, and cannot set hours and minutes.
-         - Remind me: Never, On start day (9:00 AM), 1 day before (the default setting), 2 days before, and 1 week before
+         - Remind me: Never, On start day (9:00 AM), 1 day before (the default setting), 2 days before, or 1 week before.

       - When all day is not checked:
          - You can select dates, hours, and minutes as starts and ends.
-         - Remind me: Never, At time of event, 15 minutes before, 30 minutes before, 1 hour before, 1 day before, 2 days before, and 1 week before.
+         - Remind me: Never, At time of event, 15 minutes before, 30 minutes before, 1 hour before, 1 day before, 2 days before, or 1 week before.

    - Repeat: Never, Daily, Weekdays, Weekly, Monthly, or Yearly.